-This patient was seen by multiple specialists but because her calcium was not deemed to be very high, and she did not have osteoporosis on the bone density scan (DEXA), but rather osteopenia (precursor to osteoporosis), she was advised to wait and see if the disease will progress.
-And over the years, her calcium numbers never elevated beyond 10.4, but her symptoms became worse, and her bone density showed further thinning of the bones but not yet at osteoporosis level.
-She did not qualify for surgery based on the national guidelines even though she was unable to work.
+This patient was seen by multiple specialists, but because her calcium was not deemed to be very high, she did not have osteoporosis on the bone density scan (DEXA), and displayed signs of osteopenia (precursor to osteoporosis), she was advised to wait and see if the disease would progress.
+Over the years, her calcium numbers never elevated beyond 10.4, but her symptoms became worse, and her bone density showed further thinning of the bones but not yet at the level required for an osteoporosis diagnosis.
+She did not qualify for parathyroid surgery based on the national guidelines even though she was unable to work.
 She had had a previous negative ultrasound.
-At the CENTER she was advised to undergo a Sestamibi SPECT scan that showed the location of the abnormal parathyroid gland.
+At the CENTER, she was advised to undergo a Sestamibi single-photon emission computed tomography (SPECT) scan that showed the location of the abnormal parathyroid gland.

 Case Study 3

-This patient underwent a work up for the wrist fracture because of the extent of the fractures in his wrist was disproportionate to the impact (playing with his 2 year old child).
+This patient underwent a workup for a wrist fracture.
+The extent of the fracture in his wrist was disproportionate to the impact (playing with his 2-year-old child).
 The bone density scan (DEXA) showed he had osteoporosis and severe thinning of the bones in multiple areas.
-As part of work up for early onset osteoporosis he had a PTH level that was high, and remained high on repeat testing although his calcium was always in the normal range.
-Over the years his calcium had been checked on his annual exam and blood tests, but because it had always been normal the PTH level was not checked, especially his other parathyroid symptoms had been vague and non-specific.
+As part of the workup for early onset osteoporosis, he had an elevated PTH level that remained high on repeat testing, and his calcium was always in the normal range.
+Over the years, his calcium had been checked on his annual exam and blood tests, but because it had always been normal, the PTH level was not checked.
+Also, his other parathyroid symptoms had been vague and non-specific.
 He was referred to the CENTER by his endocrinologist for a surgical cure.
-After surgery, he underwent gradually increasing weight bearing exercise to stimulate his bone to get stronger, and repeated the DEXA scan a year later which showed significant improvement in bone density.
+After surgery, he gradually increased his use of weight-bearing exercises to strengthen his wrist.
+He repeated the DEXA scan a year later, which showed significant improvement in bone density.

 Case Study 4

-This Patient had had slight elevation in calcium levels for years and what always seemed to have a normal PTH level (although the PTH level was never on the low end of normal range).
-Due to frustration with not having a diagnosis and feeling that her symptoms are progressing disproportionate to her age, and generally feeling “something was wrong” she chose to come to the CENTER to undergo further work up.
-We looked at all her labs over the years and discovered that there was no suppressive relationship between the calcium and PTH.
-We also did further testing to make sure no other causes of high calcium levels were present.
-Afterwards, she had a negative ultrasound and because her PTH was low we chose to have a 4D parathyroid CT scan which identified the abnormal parathyroid gland.
+This patient displayed a slight elevation in calcium levels for years and what always seemed to be a normal PTH level (although the PTH level was never on the low end of the normal range).
+Due to frustration with not having a diagnosis and feeling that her symptoms were progressing disproportionately to her age and generally feeling “something was wrong,” she came to the CENTER.
+We looked at all her labs over the years and discovered that there was no suppressive relationship between her calcium and PTH levels.
+We also did further testing to make sure that no other causes of high calcium levels were present.
+Afterwards, she had a negative ultrasound, and because her PTH was low, we chose to have a 4D parathyroid CT scan, which identified the abnormal parathyroid gland.

 Dr. Larian will order the following laboratory tests to help him diagnose hyperparathyroid disease:

-- Blood Calcium & Ionized Calcium on two separate occasions (which can be done in as little as one week apart)
+- Blood calcium and ionized calcium on two separate occasions (which can be done as little as one week apart)

-- Magnesium, Phosphorus levels (to see the chemical balance in the body)
+- Magnesium and phosphorus levels (to see the chemical balance in the body)

-- Basic chemistry & Creatinine levels (to assess kidney function)
+- Basic chemistry and creatinine levels (to assess kidney function)

-- Alkaline phosphatase (to check if bone disease is causing high calciums or impact of hyperparathyroidism on the bone)
+- Alkaline phosphatase (to check if bone disease is causing the calcium level to rise or the impact of hyperparathyroidism on the bones)

-- 24-hour urine Calcium & Creatinine which assess the degree of calcium loss in the kidney and can help identify Familial Hypocalciuric Hypercalcemia
+- 24-hour urine calcium and creatinine to assess the degree of calcium loss in the kidneys and help identify familial hypocalciuric hypercalcemia

-In normal functioning parathyroid glands, if the blood test indicates too much calcium in the blood, the parathyroid hormone (PTH) levels should be low (or suppressed) so that the body has a chance to bring the calcium back down to normal.
-If this suppressive pattern is not present and on 2 separate occasions the blood tests show a calcium & PTH imbalance, then the diagnosis of hyperparathyroidism is confirmed.
-Ofthe times at the CENTER, we will have to repeat the laboratory tests to both confirm the diagnosis of hyperparathyroidism and also look at all other possible diseases that can cause a calcium imbalance.
+In normal functioning parathyroid glands, if the blood test indicates too much calcium is present in the blood, the PTH levels should be low (or suppressed) so that the body has a chance to bring the calcium back down to a normal level.
+If this suppressive pattern is not present and on two separate occasions the blood tests show a calcium and PTH imbalance, then the HPT diagnosis is confirmed.
+Oftentimes at the CENTER, we will have to repeat the laboratory tests to both confirm the diagnosis of HPT and look at all other possible diseases that can cause a calcium imbalance.

-If the blood test indicates excessive calcium in the blood AND a high level of parathyroid hormone (not a suppressed parathyroid gland), Dr. Larian can draw the conclusion that the parathyroid gland is not functioning properly and hyperparathyroidism is present.
+If the blood test indicates excessive calcium in the blood AND a high level of PTH (not a suppressed parathyroid gland), Dr. Larian can draw the conclusion that the parathyroid gland is not functioning properly and HPT is present.

-Normal Vitamin D levels in adults are between 30 and 100 ng/mL.
+Normal vitamin D levels in adults are between 30 and 100 ng/mL.
 Vitamin D helps our intestines absorb calcium from the food we eat, as well as helps our bones reshape themselves and grow stronger.
-Vitamin D has many other important functions, most of which has been recently discovered.
-It is a very important vitamin.
+Vitamin D has many other important functions, most of which have been recently discovered.
+As such, it is a very important vitamin.

-Low Vitamin D level is very common even in healthy people.
-It is especially common in people with hyperparathyroidism; it’s found in about 80% of patients who have high blood calcium and PTH levels.
-There are 2 possible reasons for this phenomenon:
+A low vitamin D level is common, even in healthy people.
+It is especially common in people with HPT; it’s found in about 80% of patients who have high blood calcium and PTH levels.
+There are two possible reasons for this phenomenon:

-1- SECONDARY HYPERPARATHYROIDSIM DUE TO VITAMIN D DEFICIENCY – If the person has a vitamin D deficiency, it can secondarily cause an elevation in PTH level, which may cause calcium to rise up as well.
-These patients generally have normal or slightly elevated calcium levels, and when the vitamin D is replenished and comes back to normal levels, the PTH and calcium come down to normal levels.
+If a person has a vitamin D deficiency, it can secondarily cause an elevated PTH level, which may cause the calcium level to increase as well.
+These patients generally have normal or slightly elevated calcium levels, and when the vitamin D is replenished and comes back to normal levels, the PTH and calcium levels return to normal levels.

-2- LOW VITAMIN D LEVEL DUE TO ALTERED VITAMIN D METABOLISM – When the calcium rises in hyperparathyroidism the body is not able to decrease the calcium level in the blood because the parathyroid glands are mainly in charge of controlling the blood calcium level, and now that they are malfunctioning the calcium level stays up.
-It has been theorized that since the abnormal parathyroids can’t be controlled to bring calcium down, the body tries to decrease vitamin D levels to be able to decrease calcium absorption from foods.
-In this group of patients that have primary hyperparathyroidism, not only vitamin D replacement does not correct the PTH and calcium imbalance, it may also make them feel worse.
-These patients feel especially bad, when given the high dose weekly Vitamin D.
+When calcium rises in HPT, the body is not able to decrease the calcium level in the blood.
+This occurs due to the fact that the parathyroid glands control the blood calcium level, and now that they are malfunctioning, the calcium level stays up.
+It has been theorized that since the abnormal parathyroids cannot be controlled to bring the calcium level down, the body tries to decrease its vitamin D levels to reduce calcium absorption from foods.
+In this group of patients that have PHPT, vitamin D replacement does not correct the PTH and calcium imbalance, and it may also make them feel worse than ever before.
+These patients feel especially bad, even if they are given a high dose of vitamin D weekly.

-However, plenty of adults are deficient in Vitamin D but do not have parathyroid disease.
+However, many adults are vitamin D-deficient but do not have parathyroid disease.
 Vitamin D deficiency can occur as a result of poor diet and/or not spending enough time outdoors.
-In these cases, people simply need to take a Vitamin D supplement to return their levels to the normal range in order to maintain good health and bone calcium.
+In these cases, people simply need to take a vitamin D supplement to return their vitamin D levels to the normal range in order to maintain good health and bone calcium.